DOSING & ADMINISTRATION

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not use the solution if discolored or if the solution contains discrete foreign particulate matter.

-Preparation of solution for the second and subsequent infusions
+Preparation of Solution for the second and subsequent infusions four-step graphic

 Mix diluted solution by gentle inversion.
 Do not shake.